 If you like these Gluten Free Cake Recipes, you may also like these:

 Gluten Free Cake Recipes

-1. Quinoa Chocolate Cake with Brown Sugar Streusel – My Natural Family
+1. Gluten-Free Chocolate Cake Recipe with Zucchini & Brown Sugar Streusel – Gluten Free Daddy

 2. The Best Cinnamon Roll Cake – Gluten Free Daddy

 I know that cake isn’t the same as rolls.
 BUT I thought that some of you might be as lazy as I am.
 Rolling out the dough and layering the ingredients cutting it up and waiting for them to rise takes a lot of work and time.
 If you don’t have a lot of time but you would still like the flavors of cinnamon rolls this is a good way to go.
 This just may be the best cake I’ve ever eaten.
 I can’t taste the quinoa because the cinnamon masks the taste of it so well.
 You could eat these for breakfast if you don’t mind the sugar.

 3. Slow Cooker Molten Lava Oat Flour Cake – Clean Eating Recipes

 This molten lava cake is really easy but the best part is the surprise “magic” sauce this creates.
 The ooey gooey center that erupts when you cut into it is so much fun.
 It goes so well with ice cream!
 I definitely recommend you eat it hot.
 My daughter loves to make this cake, she makes it all the time.
 That’s how easy it is to make.
 We love to make it quite often, especially when we want to impress family or friends.